gayanbrahmanage/H20_navigation_Package_installation/README.md

 `DrRobotMotionSensorDriver`

-Follow the given intructions to make all them installed on your catkin_ws
+Follow the given intructions to make all them installed on your `catkin_ws/src`

 `git clone https://github.com/ros-perception/slam_gmapping.git`